neondatabase-labs/clerk-nextjs-frontend-neon-rls-authorize/README.md

 5. Copy the "JWKS Endpoint" URL and save it for later
 6. Head to the Neon Console, and find "Authorize"
 7. Inside Authorize, click "Add Authentication Provider", and paste in the JWKS Endpoint URL you copied earlier
+8. Follow the steps in the UI to setup the roles for Neon Authorize.
+You can ignore the schema-related steps if you're following this guide.
-8. Connect to your Neon project and load a sample todos list schema (`./schema.sql`):
+9. Connect to your Neon project and load a sample todos list schema (`./schema.sql`):

 ```sql
 create table todos (